 Grab is a much cheaper option than taxis and usually costs about US$ 1 to US$ 2.40 (RM 4 to RM 10) per trip within the city.
 Grab from the airport to the city center will set you back about US$ 15.70 (RM 65), excluding toll fee which usually cost less than US$ 2.40 (RM 10).

-Most hotels will have free WiFi but if you need to use the GPS to navigate around KL, you can buy a Maxis Hotlink Red sim card.
-They cost only RM 10 and you can easily top up from any 7-eleven or buy an “internet pass” directly from the Hotlink app.
+You can get free Wi-Fi at most hotels in Kuala Lumpur but if you need GPS to navigate around Malaysia, you can buy a Maxis Hotlink Red sim card.
+They cost about US$ 2.40 (RM 10) and you will have to top up from any 7-eleven or buy an “internet pass” directly from the Hotlink app.
 1.5 GB data costs US$ 2.40 (RM 10) and will be valid for 7 days.
-Other operators include Digi and Celcom.

 - Best Things to do in Melaka